scikit-learn-contrib/metric-learn/doc/supervised.rst

 .. todo:: Covariance is unsupervised, so its doc should not be here.

-:class:`Covariance` does not "learn" anything, rather it calculates the covariance matrix of the input data.
+`Covariance` does not "learn" anything, rather it calculates the covariance matrix of the input data.
 This is a simple baseline method.

 .. topic:: Example Code: